Dave Dee, Dozy, Beaky, Mick & Tich: History

 The band were big sellers elsewhere, particularly in British Commonwealth countries.
 In New Zealand, the group had three number one hits, and seven other songs reached the top ten.
 In Australia, they reached the top ten with "Hold Tight!", "Bend It!", "Zabadak!" and "The Legend of Xanadu".
 In Canada, the band scored two top-ten hits with "Zabadak!", which reached number one, and "The Legend of Xanadu", and hit the top thirty with "Break Out" — a song that was only released in North America.

 In the US, the group failed to break out nationally, although they had regional successes, particularly in northeastern cities such as Cleveland, Buffalo, Syracuse, Albany and Boston where both "Bend It" and "Hold Tight" gained considerable airplay and charted in the top ten on local radio stations.
 "Zabadak" gained extensive US airplay during the winter of 1967–68, climbing to the top ten in several major US markets including Los Angeles, but despite pockets of radio exposure, the band never gained mass airplay in America; "Zabadak" was the band's only single to chart in the national Billboard Hot 100, where it peaked at No. 52.
 This is at least partially a result of both the band's US labels, Fontana and Imperial Records, failing to secure them a US tour or TV appearances.
 Fontana set up just two appearances on national US TV programs.
 These were in July 1966 ("Hold Tight" on Where the Action Is) and Piccadilly Palace on 26 August 1967 (performing their then-current single "Okay").
 Imperial scored none.

+The band with WSBT-TV host Marty Montel in 1967, left to right: Mick, Montel, Tich, Dave Dee, Beaky, Dozy.

 In September 1969, Dave Dee left the group for a short-lived solo career.
 NME reported the previous month that Dave Dee was to play a motorbike gang leader in the forthcoming Marty Feldman film Every Home Should Have One.
 The rest of the band, re-billed as D,B,M and T, continued releasing records until they broke up in 1973.